 Copyright protects works like novels, computer programmes, plays, sheet music and paintings.
 Generally, the author of a copyright work has the right to reproduce, publish, perform, communicate and adapt his work.
 These exclusive rights form the bundle of rights that we call copyright and enable the owner to control the commercial exploitation of his work.

 What is protected by copyright?

-Copyright protects the expression of ideas (e.g., in words and illustrations).
+Copyright protects the expression of ideas (e.g. words and illustrations).
 Ideas alone are not protected.

 The following may be protected under copyright law:

 When an artistic work, such as a drawing or a sculpture, is applied to a product and industrially produced (i.e. more than 50 copies of the products are produced), the copyright protection will no longer cover that artistic work.
 It may be protected as a registered design under the Registered Designs Act (Cap.
 266), if the registration criteria are met.

 For more information on registered design and its registration criteria, please see Registered Designs.

 Literary, dramatic and musical works